TheRenegadeCoder/sample-programs-website/docs/projects/longest-common-subsequence/javascript/index.md

   const array2 = input2.split(',').map(y => parseInt(y.trim(),10));
   lcs(array1,array2);
 }

 ```

 {% endraw %}

-[Longest Common Subsequence](https://sampleprograms.io/projects/longest-common-subsequence) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Longest Common Subsequence in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Sayantan Sarkar

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 04 2020 13:01:54.
-The solution was first committed on Oct 04 2020 12:15:30.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution